Bear Bytes: Healthy Eating and Student Support Program

 How much food will I be provided with if I am not the only person living in my household?

-The Grizzly Cupboard will provide recommendations for how much food can be obtained during a visit based upon household size.
+The Grizzly Cupboard will provide recommendations for how much food can be obtained during a visit based on household size.
 We will aim to provide nine meals per person (three meals for three days) in each home during each visit.
 Students are able to visit the Grizzly Cupboard once per week.
-For a better understanding of this offering, please see the "How to Pack a Balanced Pantry Bag" infographic provided by Food Bank for New York City.
+For a better understanding of this offering, please see the “How to Pack a Balanced Pantry Bag” infographic provided by Food Bank for New York City.

 How can I manage feelings of anxiety and stress associated with being a college student and managing difficulties with accessing healthy food and other personal resources?

 Beyond the transition that students face when beginning college, there can be other significant periods of stress throughout your college career. .
 Making new friends, adjusting to a demanding workload, and navigating college during the era of COVID-19 can certainly increase feelings of anxiety.
-While it is normal to experience stress from time to time, chronic stress or stress that is unmanaged can have a negative affect on our physical and mental well-being.
+While it is normal to experience stress from time to time, chronic stress or stress that is unmanaged can have a negative effect on our physical and mental well-being.
 If you experience hopelessness, trouble concentrating, difficulty sleeping, fast heartbeat, excessive worry, withdrawal from friends, a decline in academic achievement, etc. for an extended period of time, please contact New York Tech’s Counseling and Wellness Center for assistance and resources to support and encourage you during this time.

 New York Tech Food Insecurity Survey 2019 Results

 According to the National College and University Basic Needs Insecurity Report (2019), 45 percent of college students surveyed at 123 institutions reported experiencing food insecurity in the past 30 days.
-The study also found a statistically significant relationship with self-reported poor physical health, symptoms of depression, and higher perceived stress..
+The study also found a statistically significant relationship between self-reported poor physical health, symptoms of depression, and higher perceived stress..
 Food insecurity was also found to have an impact on academic performance as students who experience food insecurity report lower completion and credit attainment rates.

-To assess the needs of our students and guide our response, New York Tech conducted a Food Insecurity Survey in fall 2019.
-Of those students at our New York campuses who responded, over half answered "yes" to having eaten less food than they thought they should have due not having enough money over the course of a month.
-In a follow-up question to this group, more than a quarter of students stated that they had eaten less than they thought they should have for more than 10 days in the month prior to taking the survey.
+To assess the needs of our students and guide our response, New York Tech conducted a Food Insecurity Survey in Fall 2019.
+Of those students at our New York campuses who responded, over half answered “yes” to having eaten less food than they thought they should have due to not having enough money over the course of a month.
+In a follow-up question to this group, more than a quarter of students stated that they had eaten less than they thought they should have for more than 10 days in the month before taking the survey.
 Given these findings, New York Tech seeks to support students through the Smart Meals Program and provide a food pantry, the Grizzly Cupboard, on each of our New York campuses.